How often should my pellet stove be cleaned?

 I shut the pilot light off on my stove for the summer months and now it won’t start.
 What should I do?

 When the stove was off it is likely the gas drained back to the site where it enters the home.
 Try holding the pilot button in for several minutes to give the gas sometimes to work it’s way back into the lines to the stove.
-If you still have trouble please call and make an appointment for services.
+If you still have trouble please call and make an appointment for service.

 What should I clean the glass window with?